How Many Bursts Does it Take to Form a Core at the Center of a Galaxy?: Discussion

-In \S \ref{subsec:ClassicalDwarfs} we find that our prescriptive approach to modeling bursty feedback can produce results that are consistent with literature expectations--- by modeling 20 bursts we find cores of comparable size to those obtained in hydrodynamic simulations such as the FIRE-2 simulations~\citep{FIRE2, Lazar_2020}.
+Beyond yielding results consistent with the literature, the prescriptive and highly controlled method we employ here allows for a more thorough analysis of what is necessary and sufficient for bursty feedback to form cores in dwarf galaxies than is typically possible from hydrodynamic simulations.
 The result of varying the total mass ejected from the galaxy (and therefore the total energy transferred to the DM particles) shown in Figure \ref{mbgrid} suggests perhaps how cusped or cored the present-day DM density is depends simply on the total outflow mass over all bursts.
 However, we find that this is not the case--- the efficacy of bursty outflows at modifying the DM density depends on factors such as the number of outflow events and, in the case of one burst, the timing of the outflow.

 In Figure \ref{varnum}, we see that even with a fixed total outflow mass, both the core radius and the inner log-slope strongly depend on the number of bursts in a non-trivial way.
 Initially, when decreasing the bursts from 62 to 5, the dominant effect in terms of the strength of core formation is the amount of mass being expelled: fewer, larger bursts are more impactful.
 Critically, we find that this trend reverses as the number of bursts is decreased further.
-For fewer than five bursts, the dominant factor in determining how many of the inner-region DM particles that can be impacted is the number of bursts, not the size of them.
+For fewer than five bursts, the dominant factor in determining how many of the inner-region DM particles can be impacted is the number of bursts, not the size of them.